circonus-labs/graphite-irondb/README.md

 used to perform multi-fetch from the IronDB backend if you use graphs with wildcard expansions in the datapoints.

-IRONDB_USE_DATABASE_ROLLUPS is optional and will default to True.
+IRONDB_USE_DATABASE_ROLLUPS is optional python boolean (True|False)
+and will default to True.
 IRONdb can automatically choose the "step" of the returned data if this param is set to True.
 Calculation for "step" is based on the time span of the query.
 If you set this to False, IRONdb will return the minimum rollup span it is configured to return for all data.
 This can result in slower renders as much more data will be returned than may be necessary for rendering.
 However, some graphite functions (like summarize) require finer resolution data in order to group data properly.

 Changelog
 ---------